sitansusubudhi/Would-You-Rather-App/README.md

 Funcionality to allow a user to register will be developed later.

-The project is also hosted using GitHub pages at [Would-You-Rather-App](https://sitansusubudhi.github.io/Would-You-Rather-App/)
+The project is hosted at Netlify at [Would-You-Rather-App-Netlify](https://reactnd-would-you-rather-app.netlify.com/) and also using GitHub pages at [Would-You-Rather-App-GitHub](https://sitansusubudhi.github.io/Would-You-Rather-App/)

 ## View project locally